Dr. Friederike Redlbacher, expert in coaching with art

 The modern world floods us with information.
 In contrast, a focused conversation between people creates clarity.
 This insight is as simple as it is timeless.
 Socrates of Athens expressed it in the sentence: "I cannot teach you anything, I can only help you to discover yourself."

 It will surprise most people how much coaching and mentoring has shaped the automotive industry from the very beginning.
-More on this in a later issue of this newsletter.
-But in this issue, we’re looking at the present, where we’re experiencing a new wave of coaching that may be a hint of innovation leaps ahead in the industry.
+More on this in a later issue of this newsletter, but in this issue we are looking at the present, where we are currently experiencing a new wave of coaching that may be indicative of upcoming leaps in innovation in the industry

 Dr. Friederike Redlbacher, Managing Director of Symbolon AG